Reading time: 4 min.

 How to prevent alcohol-related hair loss

-If you’re worried that your drinking habits are affecting your hair growth, the best way to tackle this is by limiting your alcohol consumption.
+If you’re worried that your drinking habits are affecting your hair growth or hair health, the best way to tackle this is by limiting your alcohol consumption.

 According to the Center for Disease Control and Prevention (CDC), the average person should have no more than 1-2 alcoholic drinks per day.